 There is nothing inherently illegal or unenforceable for a contract concerning trading stocks.
 However, there are a lot more questions that would need to be answered in order to know for sure, including what state you are in.
 There may be a requirement for the person doing the investing to be a...Read more »

 1. Call the police/DA's office.
 2. The mother-in law's heirs may be able to pursue a financial Elder Abuse claim against the financial advisor and his employer.
-3. Depending on the type of financial adviser, there may be state/federal licensing agencies to whom a complaint can be made.
-Some...Read more »
+3. Depending on the type of financial adviser, there may be state/federal licensing agencies to whom a complaint can be...Read more »

 I would like to set up a Marketing Service Agreement (MSA) to give part of my commission to a charitable organization in my area to buyers and sellers that engage the promotion.
 I want to advertise on the organizations website and newsletter with the offer.
 My company says this is an illegal...
 Read more »